-Policies and procedures are in place in respect of the material risks of the club which, amongst other matters, set out the roles and responsibilities with respect to the management of risk.
+Policies and procedures are in place in respect of the material risks of Standard UK and the Standard Group which, amongst other matters, set out the roles and responsibilities with respect to the management of risk.
 Specific processes and procedures are in place to manage risks arising from the business.
 These are designed to ensure that transactions and decisions are made by individuals with appropriate levels of experience and authority, with consideration of relevant risks.

-2. Implementation and integration of the club's risk management function
+2. Implementation and integration of Standard UK's risk management function